 Part four of this five-part series highlights three projects from the Promoting Readiness of Minors in SSI (PROMISE) Model Demonstration to share interventions tested and experiences with what works to improve the education, employment, and financial outcomes of youth SSI recipients.

 - Innovations for Youth Recipients of Supplemental Security Income (Recording)

 Part five of this five-part series provides an overview of the activities and findings of the SSI youth project, including the experiences of and key lessons from the project's Community of Practice.

 - Expanding Access to Health Care Services and Work-Based Experiences (PDF)

 - Training and Employment Notice for the Soft Skills Curriculum

 - Designing Professional Development for Youth Workforce Development

 - Universal Design for the Workforce Development System

-- Healthy Transitions: A Pathway to Employment for Youth with Chronic Health Conditions and Other Disabilities
+- Healthy Transitions: A Pathway to Employment for Youth with Chronic Health Conditions and Other Disabilities (PDF)

 - Supporting Transition to Adulthood Among Youth with Mental Health Needs: Action Steps for Policymakers